-Friday Harbor –Old dogs have something to wag about this summer, as The Grey Muzzle Organization announces the recipients of its annual grants, and dogs at the Animal Protection Society-Friday Harbor (APS-FH) are among the winners.
+San Juan County old dogs have something to wag their tails about this summer, as The Grey Muzzle Organization announces the recipients of its annual grants, and dogs at Animal Protection Society-Friday Harbor (APS-FH) are among the winners.

-The Animal Protection Society-Friday Harbor is one of 90 animal welfare groups chosen from 370 applicants to receive a grant to help local senior dogs.
-The winning groups received a total of $848,000 in grants to help save or improve the lives of at-risk old dogs in their communities.
+The Animal Protection Society in Friday Harbor is one of 90 animal welfare groups chosen from 370 applicants to receive a grant to help local senior dogs.
+The winning groups received $848,000 in grants to help save or improve the lives of at-risk old dogs in their communities.

 Over the past 15 years, the national nonprofit Grey Muzzle Organization has provided more than $4.6 million in grants to support its vision of “a world where no old dog dies alone and afraid.”

-“Thanks to the generosity of our donors, we’re delighted to help deserving organizations like APS-FH make a difference in the lives of dogs and people in their communities,” Grey Muzzle’s Executive Director Lisa Lunghofer said.
-“Many senior dogs on San Juan Island are enjoying their golden years in loving homes thanks to the wonderful work of APS-FH.
+“Thanks to the generosity of our donors, we’re delighted to help deserving organizations like Animal Protection Society-Friday Harbor make a difference in the lives of dogs and people in their communities,” Grey Muzzle’s Executive Director Lisa Lunghofer said.
+“Many senior dogs in the San Juan County are enjoying their golden years in loving homes thanks to the wonderful work of APS-FH”.